 Balance billing is strictly prohibited by state and federal law and the PPA.
-Balance billing occurs when a participating provider bills a member for fees and surcharges above and beyond a member's copayment and coinsurance responsibilities for services covered under a member's benefit program, or for claims for such services denied by the Plan.
+Balance billing occurs when a participating provider balance bills Medi-Cal beneficiaries for amounts in excess of any Medi-Cal required copayments and deductibles for services covered under a member's benefit program, or for claims for such services denied by the Plan or the affiliated PPG.
 Participating providers are also prohibited from initiating or threatening to initiate a collection action against a member for non-payment of a claim for covered services.
 Participating providers agree to accept the Plan's fee for these services as payment in full, except for applicable copayments, coinsurance or deductibles.